JoinColony/colonyNetwork/docs/interfaces/extensions/votingreputation.md

 Get the voter reward

-*Note: This function will only return an accurate value if in the reveal state.*
+*Note: This function will only return an accurate value if in the reveal state.
+Otherwise, use getVoterRewardRange*

 **Parameters**